NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall: Abstract

 \section{Abstract}

-Strictly serializable datastores greatly simplify the development of correct applications by providing strong consistency guarantees.
+Strictly serializable datastores greatly simplify application development.
 However, existing techniques pay unnecessary costs for naturally consistent transactions, which arrive at servers in an order that is already strictly serializable.
-We find these transactions are prevalent in datacenter workloads.
-We exploit this natural arrival order by executing transaction requests with minimal costs while optimistically assuming they are naturally consistent, and then leverage a timestamp-based technique to efficiently verify if the execution is indeed consistent.
-In the process of designing such a timestamp-based technique, we identify a fundamental pitfall in relying on timestamps to provide strict serializability, and name it the \inversion{} pitfall.
-We find \inversion{} has affected several existing works.
+We exploit this natural arrival order by executing transactions with minimal costs while optimistically assuming they are naturally consistent, and then leverage a timestamp-based technique to efficiently verify if the execution is indeed consistent.
+In the process of this design, we identify a fundamental pitfall in relying on timestamps to provide strict serializability and name it the \inversion{} pitfall.
+We show that timestamp inversion has affected several existing systems.

-We present \sysname{} (\sstx{}), a new concurrency control technique that guarantees strict serializability and ensures minimal costs---i.e., one-round latency, lock-free, and non-blocking execution---in the best (and common) case by leveraging natural consistency. \sstx{} is enabled by three key components: non-blocking execution, decoupled response control, and timestamp-based consistency check. \sstx{} avoids \inversion{} with a new technique: response timing control, and proposes two optimization techniques, asynchrony-aware timestamps and \sr, to reduce false aborts.
-Moreover, \sstx{} designs a specialized protocol for read-only transactions, which is the first to achieve the optimal best-case performance while ensuring strict serializability, without relying on synchronized clocks.
-Our evaluation shows that \sstx outperforms state-of-the-art solutions by an order of magnitude on many workloads.
+We present \sysname{} (\sstx{}), a new concurrency control technique that guarantees strict serializability and ensures minimal costs---i.e., one-round latency, lock-free, and non-blocking execution---in the common case by leveraging natural consistency. \sstx{} is enabled by three components: non-blocking execution, decoupled response management, and timestamp-based consistency checking. \sstx{} avoids the \inversion{} pitfall with response timing control and proposes two optimization techniques, asynchrony-aware timestamps and \sr, to reduce false aborts.
+Moreover, \sstx{} designs a specialized protocol for read-only transactions, which is the first to achieve optimal best-case performance while guaranteeing strict serializability without relying on synchronized clocks.
+Our evaluation shows \sstx outperforms state-of-the-art strictly serializable solutions by an order of magnitude on many workloads.

 \ifthenelse{\equal{\onlyAbstract}{no}}{ \nps